stefanholek/kmd/README.txt

 Installation
 ============

+Installation requires Python 2.5 or higher.

-kmd uses the rl_ library.
-Since rl_ contains a C extension, it is a good idea to review its `installation instructions`_ and make sure all dependencies are in place.
+Note: kmd uses the rl_ library.
+Since rl contains a C extension, we recommend to review its `installation instructions`_ and make sure all dependencies are in place.

 To install the ``kmd`` package, type::